kjlarso9-code/airbnb_price_predictor_final/README.md

 ## 🧠 How the App Works

-User enters listing details in the Streamlit form.
+User enters listing details in the Streamlit form. <br>
-The app assembles the inputs into the correct feature order.
+The app assembles the inputs into the correct feature order. <br>
-A JSON payload in dataframe_split format is sent to the Databricks Model Serving endpoint.
+A JSON payload in dataframe_split format is sent to the Databricks Model Serving endpoint. <br>
-The deployed model (including preprocessing + ensemble) returns a predicted price.
+The deployed model (including preprocessing + ensemble) returns a predicted price. <br>
-The app displays the estimated nightly price to the user.
+The app displays the estimated nightly price to the user.<br>

 ---

 ## 🙋‍♀️ Author

-Kendall Larson
+Kendall Larson <br>
-CIS 508 – Term Project
+CIS 508 – Term Project <br>
-Instructor: Sang-Pil Han
+Instructor: Sang-Pil Han<br>

 ---